Catalog -> Vegetable dishes -> Vegetables

 Dandelion buds are generally safe to consume and are often used in salads, sautés, and teas.
 However, it's essential to gather them from areas free of pesticides and other contaminants.
 People with allergies to plants in the Asteraceae family, including daisies, marigolds, and ragweed, may also be allergic to dandelions and should exercise caution when consuming them.

-How much DANDELION, BUD to eat per day?
+How much dandelion, bud to eat per day?

 There is no standard recommended amount of dandelion buds to eat per day.
 It's best to consume them in moderation and vary your diet with other vegetables for a balanced nutrition intake.